Oklahoma governor spares the life of inmate just before he was to be executed

 McALESTER, Okla.
-(AP) — Oklahoma Gov. Kevin Stitt has spared the life of a death row inmate just before he was set to receive a lethal injection on Thursday, commuting the man’s sentence to life in prison without parole.
+(AP) — Oklahoma Gov. Kevin Stitt spared an inmate's life moments before he was to receive a lethal injection on Thursday, commuting his sentence to life without parole while he waited in a holding cell next to the death chamber.

+Family members of the victim had supported the clemency bid of Tremane Wood, 46, and the governor cited their “Christian forgiveness and love," in a statement announcing his decision.

-Stitt formally granted clemency to Tremane Wood, 46, who was scheduled to die for the stabbing death of a man during a botched robbery in 2002.
+Wood was scheduled to be executed for the stabbing death of Ronnie Wipf, 19, during a botched robbery in 2002, but Wood maintained that the actual killer was his brother, who died while serving a life sentence.
 It is just the second time the Republican governor has granted clemency during his nearly seven years in office.

 “After a thorough review of the facts and prayerful consideration, I have chosen to accept the Pardon and Parole Board’s recommendation to commute Tremane Wood’s sentence to life without parole,” Stitt announced.